The things that tenants think but don’t say

 Among the key takeaways here, it’s important to think about the best places to advertise your property.
 High street agents might be working for you, but don’t ignore online solutions.

 While a property’s location is a big factor for tenants, a competitive rent is a bigger one.
 Keep this in mind when setting or negotiating your price.
-And when it comes to viewing time, you want to present your property as best possible – definitely make sure the current tenants keep the place tidy.
+And when it comes to viewing time, you want to present your property as best as possible – definitely make sure the current tenants keep the place tidy.
 But, as the statistics indicate, don’t forget to arrange enough time for your prospective tenants to get a real feel for the place and to ask all their questions.

 Finally, most of us want to keep good tenants, those that will respect our properties and keep them clean.
-If you want to encourage tenants to extend their tenancy then tackling issues, like problems with mould, should be dealt with in a timely way.
+If you want to encourage tenants to extend their tenancy then issues, like problems with mould, should be dealt with in a timely way.

 What’s your experience?
 Let us know here.